Koh Samui Thailand Continued

 Here is a shot from Koh Tao.

-This was Julia's second dive as a fully qualified SCUBA diver and she was still not feeling at easy with the whole thing.
-As it turned out we had a great dive instructor, a French Canadian named Bruno, who real helped us both.
+This was Julia's second dive as a fully qualified SCUBA diver, and she was still not feeling at ease with the whole thing.
+As it turned out, we had a great dive instructor, a French Canadian named Bruno, who really helped us both.

 Wednesday, March 12, 2008

 We had an excellent time today at our Thai cooking class.
-Sont Sukhavachana was our instructor and a good instructor too.
-His good English skills really made it easy for us to follow his instructions and take his advice.
+Sont Sukhavachana was our instructor, and a good instructor too.
+His good English skills made it easy for us to follow his instructions and take his advice.

 Sont, his wife, and Julia.

-First he took us to the Lamai market, yes the same one with all the flies, where he gave us his advice on how to select meat, fish, and vegetables.
+First, he took us to the Lamai market, yes, the same one with all the flies, where he gave us advice on how to select meat, fish, and vegetables.
 He also explained what many of the vegetables were, as most were mysterious to us.

 Julia and me presenting our freshly completed Phad Thai.

-Sont taught us the techniques and processes, many of his own invention, for each of the dishes on our curriculum.
-We first made Yum Moo Yang a very delicious Thai salad, and then we made Phad Thai, an excellent rice noodle plate, then Thom Khaa Gai, a scrumptious coconut soup, finally Gaeng Kiew Waahn Gai, an exquisite green curry.
+Sont taught us techniques and processes, many of his own invention, for each of the dishes on our curriculum.
+We first made Yum Moo Yang, a very delicious Thai salad, and then we made Phad Thai, an excellent rice noodle dish, followed by Thom Khaa Gai, a scrumptious coconut soup, and finally Gaeng Kiew Waahn Gai, an exquisite green curry.